 Off-Page Influencer Marketing Can Lead to Better Site Ranking

 Off-page SEO is the other websites, content, and links that enhance the credibility of a brand’s website.
-Despite the approximately 500 to 600 Google algorithm updates each year, ranking on Google continues to rely on an underlying and enduring principle: E-A-T.
+Despite the approximately 500 to 600 Google algorithm updates every single year, ranking higher on Google continues to rely on an underlying and enduring principle: E-A-T.

-But it’s not only your on-page E-A-T that contributes to search engine optimization.
-SEO is also impacted by your site’s internal link structure that uses optimized anchor text, social signals, and links pointing back to your site from high-authority domains.
+But it’s not only a brand’s on-page E-A-T that contributes to search engine optimization.
+SEO is also impacted by your site’s internal link structure, sitemap, page load speed, optimized anchor text, social signals, and backlinks pointing to the website from other high-authority domains.

-If you’re using social media as part of your digital marketing strategy, you probably know that brand mentions, likes, retweets, shares, and links can all play a part in boosting your site’s ranking performance.
-External links pointing back to your site are essential for SEO, but it usually takes a lot of work to get them.
+If a brand is using social media as part of a digital marketing strategy, its marketing team already knows that brand mentions, likes, retweets, shares, and links can all play a part in boosting the website’s ranking performance.
+External links pointing back to the website are essential for SEO, but it usually takes a lot of work to get them.

-Now consider how using influencers can amplify your backlink and social media strategies to help with optimization.
+Now consider how using influencers can amplify a backlink and social media strategy to help with optimization.
 SEO can be significantly improved by influencers’ ability to create unique and engaging content, expand the reach of your audience, and link to your product pages.

 Influencers are a Reliable Source of Engaging Content

-Entertaining, meaningful, and relevant content is one of the most critical components of onpage SEO.
-Your site pages’ content must aim to deliver search results that answer the search queries people type into Google’s search bar.
-On-page SEO also requires proper use of title tags and meta descriptions.
+Creating entertaining and meaningful content is one of the most critical components of on-page SEO.
+A website’s page content must aim to deliver search results that answer the search queries people type into Google’s search bar.
+On-page SEO also requires the proper use of title tags and meta descriptions.

-But since boosting social signals is also one of the SEO strategies that can improve your ranking, you should strive to create social media content that increases engagement through likes, comments, and shares.
+Did you know that boosting social signals is also one of the off-page SEO strategies that can improve your SERP ranking?
+Brands should strive to create and collaborate on social media content that increases engagement through likes, comments, and shares.

-However, when it comes to comparing your brand’s creative to content generated by influencers, social media users prefer pieces of content that come from their favorite accounts on platforms like Instagram, YouTube, Facebook, and LinkedIn.
-Influencer-generated content is seen as authentic and relatable, and can deliver engagement rates that are 8 times that of brand-generated content.
+However, when it comes to comparing a brand’s creative assets to content generated by influencers, social media users prefer pieces of content that come from their favorite accounts.
+This holds true across multiple platforms, including Instagram, YouTube, Facebook, and LinkedIn.

-Here are a couple more reasons why influencer-generated content outperforms brand-generated content:
+Here are a few other reasons why influencer-generated content outperforms brand-generated content:

-- Influencers can often encourage their followers to create their own content, which can create an even stronger brand presence and spark a whole new movement.
+Influencers can often encourage their followers to create their own content.
+This effort can create an even stronger brand presence and spark a whole new movement.
 If their followers mention your brand’s name or use branded hashtags, impressions and awareness will spike.

 Influencers Can Deliver Quality Backlinks

 A prominent position in SERPs depends on both on-page and off-page SEO.
-Off-page SEO refers to the backlinks that are directed to your website from high-authority domains.
+Off-page SEO refers to the backlinks that are directed to a website from high-authority domains.

 You can also invite your influencer bloggers to guest post on your own site.
 It’s not a direct way to build links, but if you promote the influencer’s content on your brand’s social media feed, it could increase engagement on the post and potentially encourage other high-authority sites to link to yours.